What WorkSafe will pay for

 WorkSafe Agents require a request from the surgeon for elective surgery.

-For details on the information required when submitting invoices for medical services, refer to the Invoicing Guidelines for Medical Practitioners.
+For details on the information required when submitting invoices for medical services, refer to the Instructions for invoicing WorkSafe.

-For details on WorkSafe's billing review program, refer to the Billing Review Program: Information for Medical Practitioners.
+For details on WorkSafe's billing review program, refer to the Billing Review Program: Medical providers.

 Suspended from providing services to WorkSafe clients